The Bankrate promise

 Private student loan debt can be different and is not as cut and dry.
 You’ll need to ask your lender if they provide student loan death forgiveness, which will give you a better estimate of how much life insurance coverage you need.

 Myth 4: My beneficiaries will have to pay income taxes on the proceeds of my life insurance policy.

 Fact: Life insurance benefits are generally income tax-free up to a certain threshold, according to the Internal Revenue Service (IRS).
 However, any interest payments on top of the policy may be taxed.

 Myth 5: If I get a term life insurance policy, I can’t convert it to a permanent or whole life policy.

 Fact: It is possible to convert some term life insurance policies, depending on the policy you purchased.
 However, you should find out the details from your agent before buying your policy.

 Myth 6: Once my children are adults, I don’t need life insurance.

 Fact: Having life insurance later in life has many advantages, like relieving the burden of funeral costs, paying state estate taxes, paying off your debt or simply giving your children a nest egg they can use to help support their own families.

 Myth 7: I don’t need life insurance since my savings is at a comfortable amount.

-Fact: The national median cost of a funeral with a burial is $7,300, according to the National Funeral Directors Association.
+Fact: The national median cost of a funeral with a viewing and burial is $7,848, according to the National Funeral Directors Association.
 Your savings were likely for retirement, so your loved ones may have to pay for your funeral costs if there is not enough left over.
 Additionally, if you have any debts, your estate will use your savings to pay for those, which could reduce the amount left for your beneficiaries.